-Sadiq Khan: Mayor issues London 'high air pollution' warning
+High air pollution warning issued for London

 Sadiq Khan said the new pollution alert would be in place until Thursday.

-He added: "While this alert is in place people with heart and lung problems should avoid physical exertion.
+Mr Khan has set out fresh proposals to tackle air pollution including a Workplace Parking Levy.

+He also wants to strengthen monitoring of pollution from London's red routes, which make up 5% of London's roads but carry 30% of its traffic.

-"Toxic air is extremely dangerous for Londoners - and I'm doing everything in my power to tackle it.
+He said: "Toxic air is extremely dangerous for Londoners - and I'm doing everything in my power to tackle it.

 "This is particularly important in order to protect those who are more vulnerable to high pollution."